Edinburgh to Glasgow Bus

 Remember, Glasgow is a city that's bursting with history, culture, and creativity, ensuring there's always something new to discover.
 Enjoy your journey with FlixBus and make the most of your visit to these two remarkable Scottish cities.

-Bus travel from Edinburgh to Glasgow: everything you need to know
+Coaches to Glasgow from Edinburgh: everything you need to know

-• Bus ticket price: you can travel between Edinburgh and Glasgow starting from £4.49 (average ticket cost: £7.48).
+• Bus ticket price: you can travel between Edinburgh and Glasgow starting from £4.49.

-• Average duration: the bus journey from Edinburgh to Glasgow lasts approximately 1 hour 14 minutes.
+• Average duration: the bus from Edinburgh to Glasgow lasts approximately 1 hour 13 minutes.

 • Distance covered: the distance between Edinburgh and Glasgow is 45 miles, with some variation depending on the bus route and intermediate stops.

-• Bus schedules Edinburgh-Glasgow: to check departure times of coaches between Edinburgh and Glasgow, select your travel date: you’ll then see all available trip options with their schedules and prices.
-You can do this using the selector at the top of this page or by using our interactive map.
+• Edinburgh to Glasgow bus schedules: to check coach departure times between Edinburgh and Glasgow, select your travel data to view all available journeys, including timetables and prices.
+You’ll then be shown every available trip option with full schedules and fares.
+You can do this by using the selector at the top of the page or via the interactive map.

 • Bus departure and drop off points: in Edinburgh, there are 6 coach stops.
 As for Glasgow, it has 9 stops..
 You can locate the FlixBus stops on the map above on this page.